 Location Tips: Perfect for pond edges, rain gardens or shaded borders.

-Black Eyed Susans are not only cheerful and easy to grow but also attract a variety of birds that feed on their seeds like goldfinches.
+Black Eyed Susans are not only cheerful and easy to grow but also attract a variety of birds.
+Goldfinches are especially keen on their seeds.

 Growing Conditions: Full sun and well drained soil.

 Location Tips: Ideal for wildflower meadows or mixed borders.
-Deadhead spent flowers to encourage more blooms.
+Deadhead spent flowers as it will encourage them to bloom more.

-Columbine’s unique, spurred flowers are perfect for hummingbirds.
-These flowers come in a variety of colors so add some real beauty to your garden as well as attracting birds.
+Columbine’s have unique, pretty spurred flowers.
+They come in many colors so will add beauty to your garden as well as attracting birds.
+Hummingbirds are especially keen on them.

 Watering Needs: Water when the top inch of soil is dry.

-Location Tips: Best planted in woodland gardens or shaded areas of the garden.
+Location Tips: Best planted in woodland gardens or shaded areas of your garden.

 Growing Conditions: Prefers partial shade and rich, well draining soil.